The TAILS Therapy Dog Program of Longmont, Colorado

 Potential TAILS handlers are required to attend the hospital-sponsored therapy dog orientation.
 We conduct 3-4 of these sessions per year, frequently working with other Boulder County hospitals.
 This is a half-day session where handlers learn, from experienced therapy dog teams, what this kind of work requires of us and our dogs and what it really means to be a therapy dog team in a hospital environment.
 Cost of this session is $50, payable to the hospital, which covers costs and helps support the program.

-There is currently a wait list of applicants for the program at LUH.
 You must be a registered therapy dog team (see REQUIREMENTS above) in order to attend this training/orientation session.

 Following this classroom orientation, your dog will have a Behavior Exam by one of our volunteer veterinarians.
 After successful completion of the Behavior Exam, TAILS volunteer staff will help your and your dog get started, with on-site orientation, demonstrations and observations.
 Additional costs after training will include: $18 for your volunteer shirt and $10 for annual volunteer dues.
 The cost of your dog’s cape is included in the $50 you paid for the training/orientation session.